 2) Document step-by-step customer success playbooks

-3) Perform CSM Systems and Productivity Tools assessment
+3) Perform a CSM Systems and Productivity Tools assessment

 Account Segmentation